 I don’t know.
 Or are they the type of aims that we would also progress through if we were going to some form of a Western therapy?
 I think that there’s not very much difference here between a Buddhist training in this manner and a more sophisticated form of therapy.
 In other words, this reduces Buddhism to just another form of therapy.
 And this is what I call Dharma-Lite, like Coca-Cola Lite, with basic teachings that we all like, which is fizzy like Coca-Cola, “Be a nice person” and “Don’t hurt anybody,” and so on.
 There’s nothing wrong with Coca-Cola Lite.
 And this type of Dharma-Lite also, there’s nothing wrong with it, it’s very helpful.
 But if you look at the real definitions of what is Dharma practice, that’s not quite it.

-But as for the Real Thing Dharma, we talked about these three scopes, is first wanting to improve future lives, which obviously assumes that we understand and believe in the existence of future lives, otherwise why would we want to improve them?
+The Real Thing Dharma – we talked about these three scopes – is first wanting to improve future lives, which obviously assumes that we understand and believe in the existence of future lives, otherwise why would we want to improve them?
 And of course that requires understanding past and future lives according to the Buddhist explanation, not according to the Hindu or Christian or other type of explanations.
 And then the intermediate scope is wishing to gain liberation from rebirth completely, no rebirth anymore.
 Obviously, how can you aim for liberation from rebirth if you don’t even believe in rebirth?

 And then the advanced scope is to work to help liberate everybody else from rebirth.
 Obviously, if you don’t believe in rebirth, why would you help anybody get liberated from it?
 And if you look at the highest class of tantra, anuttarayoga tantra, then what we’re doing is that we’re meditating in analogy with death, bardo, and rebirth in order to overcome that and help others overcome that.
 If we don’t believe in rebirth, what are we doing in tantra practice?
 It’s a complete joke.